Page contents

 Author events

-Ñý¾«¶¯Âþ Libraries are pleased to offer a programme of author events for 2025.
+Ñý¾«¶¯Âþ Libraries are pleased to offer a programme of author events.
 Select an event to find out more and how to book.

-- on Wednesday 9 October, from 3pm to 4pm.
-Suitable for children.
+- on Thursday 5 February from 7pm to 8pm.
+Suitable for adults.

 Digital welfare support